 Wickr – For End-to-End Data Encryption

-Wickr Pro is the most robust and secure encrypted messaging solution available today and should be part of your organization’s data encryption best practices.
+AWS Wickr is the most robust and secure encrypted messaging solution available today and should be part of your organization’s data encryption best practices.
 Wickr is fully encrypted, enterprise-ready, and easy to set up and manage.
 Wickr’s end-to-end encrypted platform enables you to secure text messaging, voice and video calls, and file transfers.
 Contact us to learn more about Wickr and data encryption best practices.